-Project Number (No ref sequence: 13/14) Description Beneficiaries Amount Income TMDM Funding MIG Other Pri iority 6.7 Establish food gardens on sites for own use All wards 10 000 10 000 1 1 6.8 Establish communal food gardens for marketing All wards 600 000 100 000 500 000 1 1 6.9 Establish a tourism and information centre and market point for handcraft and needlework All wards 300 000 100 000 200 000 2 1 6.9.1 Commission the Tourism office provided by TMDM All wards 6.9.2 Include and strengthen existing tourism initiatives into municipal endeavors
+Project Number (No ref sequence: 13/14) Description Beneficiaries Amount Income TMDM Funding MIG Other Pri ority 6.7 Establish food gardens on sites for own use All wards 10 000 10 000 1 1 6.8 Establish communal food gardens for marketing All wards 600 000 100 000 500 000 1 1 6.9 Establish a tourism and information centre and market point for handcraft and needlework All wards 300 000 100 000 200 000 2 1 6.9.1 Commission the Tourism office provided by TMDM All wards 6.9.2 Include and strengthen existing tourism initiatives into municipal endeavors k Management systems and procedures.
+Implementation of the MFMA: elementation of the Budget and Reporting Regulations for Munic cipalities Priority Issues elementation of supply chain management policies, structures a nd procedures. venue, debtor and creditors management policies and procedu es. ining of all finance officials in the use of the financial system. sure that all critical vacant positions in the Finance Department are filled: SCM Manager Other Priority Issues: elementation of the Action Plan, Operation Clean Audit, to addr ess the audit queries asures to avoid over-expenditure and under-spending on the bu udget.